chrismosch/robustness/README.md

 `DetErrProb.m` is called by `Sim_m` to calculate the detection error probabilities.
 The function is as in Giordani and Söderlind (2004) , except that it uses θ instead of -1/θ.

 `Var1SimPs.m` is called by `DetErrProb.m` to model the evolution of the state variables.
-The function is as in Giordani & Söderlind (2004).
+The function is as in Giordani and Söderlind (2004).

 `DiscAlgR.m`.
-The function transforms the decision problem such that the rational expectations techniques of Backus & Driffil (1986) can be applied to iterate backwards to convergence.
+The function transforms the decision problem such that the rational expectations techniques of Backus and Driffil (1986) can be applied to iterate backwards to convergence.
 It calls on `DiscAlg.m`.
-The function is as in Giordani & Söderlind (2004), except that it additionally checks whether the matrix V<sub>t</sub> is positive-definite during each iteration.
+The function is as in Giordani and Söderlind (2004), except that it additionally checks whether the matrix V<sub>t</sub> is positive-definite during each iteration.

 `DiscAlg.m`.
 Iterates backwards until convergence.
 To do so, it calls `DiscAlg2.m` during each iteration.
-The function is as in Giordani & Söderlind (2004), except that it additionally checks whether the matrix V<sub>t</sub> is positive-definite during each iteration.
+The function is as in Giordani and Söderlind (2004), except that it additionally checks whether the matrix V<sub>t</sub> is positive-definite during each iteration.

 `DiscAlg2.m`.
 Calculates the left-hand sides of equations (3.9) – (3.12).
 The function is as in Giordani & Söderlind (2004).